You are here: Home > Social Welfare > Irish social welfare system > Social insurance (PRSI) > Credited social insurance contributions

 Student credits

-You will automatically be awarded credits while you are getting Maternity Benefit, Adoptive Benefit or Health and Safety Benefit.
+You will automatically be awarded credits when you are getting Maternity Benefit, Paternity Benefit, Adoptive Benefit, Parent's Benefit or Health and Safety Benefit.

-If you take parental leave, your employer must contact the Records Section of Department of Social Protection, detailing the weeks you have not worked, so that you can get credits for this time - see 'Where to apply' below.
+If you take parental leave, your employer must contact the Department of Social Protection with the number of weeks and dates of your parental leave, so that you can get credits for this time.

 Volunteer development worker's credits

-If you spend time as a volunteer development worker abroad, you may be entitled to credits for the time you spend as a volunteer development worker abroad up to a maximum of five years.
-Volunteer development worker's credits can help you to maintain your social insurance record.
+You can get Volunteer development worker's credits for the time you spend as a volunteer development worker abroad, up to a maximum of 5 years.

 Where to apply

-If unemployed or on strike you should sign-on for credits at your Social Welfare Local Office.
+If unemployed or on strike you should sign-on for credits at your Intreo centre or social welfare local office.

 For unpaid adoptive leave credits apply to: